Review | A great actor tackles ‘The Merchant of Venice’ — one of Shakespeare’s most challenging plays

 And in the Venice that Arbus conjures, no one stakes out the moral high ground.
 The production records every relationship as transactional, most pointedly, in the contract Shylock seals with the merchant of the title, Antonio (Alfredo Narciso), who, in exchange for 3,000 desperately needed ducats, promises a pound of flesh if he can’t pay it back.
 Mercenary interest also underlines the guessing game that avaricious suitors play for the hand in marriage of Portia (Isabel Arraiza), whose nuptial fate (and framed portrait) are contained in one of three caskets of gold, silver and lead.

 But this “Merchant” makes plainer than any I’ve seen that the game’s winner, Bassanio (Sanjit De Silva), is a deceiver who is actually in love with Antonio and wants Portia only for her money.
 (The sexual attraction between Antonio and Bassino is often suggested, but rarely so clearly portrayed.)
-Shy Jessica (Danaya Esperanza) is no better, abandoning her father, Shylock, and stealing his treasure to elope with Christian Lorenzo (David Lee Huynh).
+Shylock’s daughter, Jessica (Danaya Esperanza), is no better, abandoning her father and stealing his treasure to elope with Christian Lorenzo (David Lee Huynh).
 Not even Portia, who masterminds a legal sleight of hand to win Antonio’s release from Shylock’s bond, emerges with clean hands: The punishment for Shylock she orchestrates militates against the quality of mercy she espouses.

 It’s apt, then, that in light of all the play’s shabby deals and betrayals, no one ends up happy.
 Some entertaining interludes leaven Arbus’s staging, first produced earlier this year at Brooklyn’s Theater for a New Audience: In particular, Maurice Jones is a thoroughgoing delight as the excitable Prince of Morocco, the initial failed suitor, and Varín Ayala offers a giddy, foppish turn as the next loser in line, the Prince of Aragon.
 In pivotal roles, De Silva, Narciso and Arraiza contribute vivid, clearly delineated portrayals — accessibility being a hallmark of the production.
 As Portia’s servants, Shirine Babb and Jeff Biehl also provide vibrant support.